eemilhaa/walkability-analysis/README.md

 ### 1. Intersection counts

-**1.1 OSMnx and graphs**
+**OSMnx and graphs**

 From OSMnx's documentation:

 >*OSMnx is a Python package that lets you download geospatial data from OpenStreetMap and model, project, visualize, and analyze real-world street networks and any other geospatial geometries.*

-In this analysis I used OSMnx to download the walkable street network of of the analysis area, and to construct a graph from that network.
+In this analysis I used OSMnx to download the walkable street network of the analysis area, and to construct a graph from that network.
 A graph comprises of edges (walkable paths in this case) and nodes (points in which the edges intersect).
-The edges of the graph can be seen in picture 1.

 ![Graph overview](docs/graph_overview.png)
-*Picture 1.
-The walkable network of Warsaw, Poland*
+*Egdes of Warsaw's walkable street network*

 <br/>

-**1.1 Simplifying graphs**

 The resulting graph is very dense and has a ton of nodes.
 This can be problematic.
 For example, if two paths merge with a third path at even slightly different points, one real-life intersecion can turn into 2 nodes.
 In this analysis I tried to model actual intersections only, which is why I chose to simplify the graph a bit.
 I dissolved all nodes within five meters of eachother into single nodes and excluded all dead-ends.
-The result (picture 2) is not perfect, but I think it represents the "real life" intersections better than the original graph.
+The result is not perfect, but I think it represents the "real life" intersections better than the original graph.

 ![Graph comparison](docs/graph_comparison.png)
-*Picture 2.
-The original (left) and simplified (right) graphs side by side*
+*The original (left) and simplified (right) graphs side by side*

 <br/>

-**1.2 Visualizing intersection density**
+**Visualizing intersection density**

 The simplification nearly halved the intersection count: from 177 207 to 96 414.
-Still, a bunch of nodes isn't really an informative display of the data.
-To better visualize the intersection density I used matplotlib's hexbin functionality.
-Below are Warsaw's intersections aggregated to a grid of hexagons (picture 3).
+Still, a heap of nodes isn't really an informative display of the data.
+To better visualize the intersection density I first used matplotlib's hexbin functionality and then experimented a bit with seaborn's kernel density plotting (kde).

 ![Intersection grid](docs/intersection_hexbin.png)
-*Picture 3.
-Intersection density visualized*
+*Intersection density visualized with hexbins*

 <br/>

 ![Intersection kde](docs/intersection_kde.png)
+*Seaborn's kde plotting is another cool way to visualize intersections*

 ### 2. Network analysis